Facts, information and articles about Arthur MacArthur, a Civil War General during the American Civil War

 In November 1899, a reinforced battalion of the 22nd Infantry Regiment dramatically changed the nature of the struggle, coming within an ace of ending the conflict.
 The 1,100 American soldiers marched well beyond their supply depot, went on half rations, and then lived off the land for six weeks as they marched 120 arduous miles to try to corner 1,000 insurgents and destroy the rebel headquarters.
 Though the Americans did not quite succeed, they did convince Aguinaldo that his tactics risked his army’s extinction.
-On November 13 he abandoned his attempt to defeat the Americans in head-on, stand-up battle and ordered a campaign of guerrilla warfare, which was familiar to many Filipinos from their long clash with Spain.
+On November 13, he abandoned his attempt to defeat the Americans in a head-on battle and ordered his men to initiate a campaign of guerrilla warfare, a tactic that was familiar to many Filipinos from their long clash with Spain.
 His aim was to undermine American will without risking a major battle, stretching out the war until President McKinley faced reelection in November 1900.
 The avowed anti-imperialist William Jennings Bryan, a spellbinding populist orator and the likely Democratic Party nominee to oppose the Republican McKinley, had said that if elected, he would grant independence to the Philippines.
 Aguinaldo set a course to win his war via the American ballot box.

 Within weeks, Aguinaldo’s strategy seemed to be working.
 In the last four months of 1899, there were 229 engagements between the Americans and the insurgents, the latter operating in bands of between 15 and 200 guerrillas.
 The Americans saw 69 men killed and 302 wounded.
 U.S. troops faced a seemingly insurmountable task.
 Aguinaldo’s forces were estimated at between 80,000 and 100,000 fighters, a three-to-one advantage over the Americans.

-As the months wore on, the war became increasingly unpopular in America; antiexpansionist critics assailed the McKinley administration for bullying a weak and poor people.
+As the months wore on, the war became increasingly unpopular in America; anti-expansionist critics assailed the McKinley administration for bullying a weak and poor people.
 From the American soldier’s vantage, insurgents became ghostlike foes in an exasperating small-unit hit-and-run war.
-Maj.
-Gen. Samuel Young described his experience in the Philippines as a study in frustration: “The guerrillas are scattered among the mountain barrios in peasant dress with arms hidden, subject to call at any minute.
+Major General Samuel Young described his experience in the Philippines as a study in frustration: “The guerrillas are scattered among the mountain barrios in peasant dress with arms hidden, subject to call at any minute.
 In the meantime, certain daring ones keep our communications cut…almost every night.”

 Substantially outnumbered, Young instructed his troops to protect Filipinos and settlements friendly to the U.S. Army from guerrilla demands and intimidation.
 That required an American presence in the barrios, which naturally limited American combat and scouting patrols.